-A six-year-long study on the impact of the CEO's mood during earning calls, on stock prices, found that the timing of these calls were critical.
+A six-year-long study on the impact of the CEO's mood during earning calls on stock prices found that the timing of these calls was critical.
 The time of day seemed to influence the tone of the calls and the stock price.

 The study included 26,000 earning calls from more than 2,000 public companies, according to author Daniel Pink in When: The Scientific Secrets of Perfect Timing.
 The takeaway for CEOs is to schedule crucial meetings and calls in the morning for better results.

 Timing shapes success or failure, positive or negative perspectives, and even physical health.
 As per Pink, hospital staff routinely wash their hands less frequently in the afternoon versus morning hours.
 Students test better in the morning.
 And so on.

 How does timing work in the e-commerce billing world?
 It can come down to how frequently businesses send invoices to customers.

 Subscription-based businesses typically strategize their subscription plans to appeal to different audiences.
 This helps break pricing levels down, reducing the price barrier for customers that cannot or do not want to make a large, one-time purchase.